allegro/hermes/docs/docs/user/subscribing.md

 - ANYCAST - messages will be sent to endpoint returned by `EndpointAddressResolver#resolve`
 - BROADCAST - messages will be sent to endpoint returned by `EndpointAddressResolver#resolveAll`

-Example usage of this feature would be to provide `EndpointAddressResolver` implementation which returns any subscriber (e.g. single service instance) for `resolve` or all subscribers for `resolveAll` (e.g. all instances of a service).
-ANYCAST subscription messages would then be delivered to any subscribing service instance while BROADCAST messages would then be delivered to all subscribing service instances.
+Example usage of this feature would be to provide `EndpointAddressResolver` implementation which returns any subscriber address (e.g. single service instance) for `resolve` and all subscriber addresses for `resolveAll` (e.g. all instances of a service).
+ANYCAST subscription messages would then be delivered to any subscribing service instance and BROADCAST subscription messages would then be delivered to all subscribing service instances.

 ## Message filtering